SyedWasiHaider/QuranAPI/README.md

 QuranAPI
 ============

 A first (and probably poor) attempt at a REST API for the Holy Quran.
+I know that a Quran API already exists but I wished to learn some REST API stuff and also just make a Quran API for my own future projects.
 Open to suggestions and changes.

 Requirements
 =================

 -nodejs

 -mongodb service running

 Usage